Science is led by Mrs Townsend

 Our focus in Science lessons at Nursteed School is on developing the skills children need to become accurate, careful and confident practical scientists.

 We follow the National Curriculum for Primary Schools in England 2014, which sets out a clear progression of science skills in each year group.
 This begins in EYFS where the children explore the world around them.
 Then Year 1 with asking questions, carrying out simple tests, recording simple data in order to answer their questions, and progresses by Year 6, to more complex planning and carrying out of fair tests, using equipment accurately and taking precise readings and measurements and presenting results using a range of graphs and charts from which to draw conclusions and finally evaluate their work.
 The science skills are developed through the teaching and learning of scientific knowledge as show in the document below.

 First-hand experiences through practical, hands-on science work provide the most powerful learning opportunities to inspire, guide and motivate pupils to develop an inquiring mind and their scientific knowledge of the world around them.
-Our wide range of science equipment including dataloggers, microscopes and models support practical, investigative work and these are used by class teachers to demonstrate science concepts, assist close observation and provide opportunities for children to experience awe and wonder of science and further develop their inquiring minds.
+A wide range of science equipment is used by class teachers and children to support practical, investigative work which in turn helps them to develop enquiring minds.